DefinetlyNotAI/Logicytics/README.md

-`preflight` reports valid and quarantined collectors. `plan` resolves the exact collector order without collecting data. `run` requires an explicit authorization acknowledgement and writes results below `ACCESS/RUNS/`, with ZIP packages and SHA-256 sidecars under `ACCESS/PACKAGES/`.
+`preflight` reports valid and quarantined collectors. `plan` resolves the exact collector order without collecting data. `run` requires an explicit authorization acknowledgement and writes each run below `output/data/run-<id>/`.
+Its verified ZIP package and SHA-256 sidecar are written alongside that run directory under the same `output/data/` root; collector workspaces and `logs/` remain run-scoped.

 Collectors that request additional access must be explicitly approved, for
 example: